Treacherous/treacherous/readme.md

 - Fully async validation
 - Separation of rules and validation allowing composable rulesets
 - Supports nested complex objects/arrays
+- Reactive validation, can monitor your model and re-validate automatically
 - Outside in validation, does not augment your models in any way
 - Can be integrated with any front end framework`*`
 - Works in browser or server